Owning a website is similar to owning a car: regular and preventive maintenance is required to ensure it’s secure, reliable, and stable.

 In this guide, we’ll cover everything you need to know about maintaining and updating your nonprofit website:

-- Website Maintenance for Nonprofits: FAQs
+- Website Maintenance for Nonprofits: FAQ

-- Our FREE Website Maintenance Checklist
+- Our FREE Nonprofit Website Maintenance Plan

-- How Cornershop Creative Can Help
+- How Cornershop Creative Helps Maintain Your Nonprofit’s Website

-Website Maintenance for Nonprofits: FAQs
+Website Maintenance for Nonprofits: FAQ

 What is nonprofit website maintenance?